mikedonnici/dev/go/concurrency/README.md

 c = a * b
 ```

-When data can be inbound on multiple channels, but _only one_ is required (ie. first come, first served) a `select` statement is used:
+When data can be inbound on multiple channels, but _only one_ is required (ie
+. first come, first served) a `select` statement is used:

 ```go
 select {